 The BLM has fulfilled its requirement to conduct Endangered Species Act Section 7 consultation with the U.S. Fish and Wildlife Service.
-In a memo to the U.S. Fish and Wildlife Service, the BLM concluded that the effects to the relevant ESA listed species from the Alternative 1 assessed in the Final SEIS and 2017 EA would be the same, reduced, or non-existent in comparison to the Agency Preferred Alternative routes assessed in the 2013 Final EIS/BA.
-Additionally, all EPMs related to ESA listed species and enumerated in the 2013 Final EIS, 2016 Final SEIS, and 2017 EA and required in the 2016 ROD and 2017 Decision Record would be implemented for Alternative 1 if the Project were to be approved.
+In a memo to the U.S. Fish and Wildlife Service (Appendix G), the BLM concluded that the effects on the relevant ESA listed species from the Alternative 1 assessed in the Final SEIS and 2017 EA would be the same, reduced, or non-existent in comparison to the Agency Preferred Alternative routes assessed in the 2013 Final EIS/BA.
+Additionally, all EPMs related to ESA listed species and enumerated in the 2013 Final EIS, 2016 Final SEIS, and EA and required in the 2017 ROD and Decision Record would be implemented for Alternative 1 if the Proposed Action were to be approved.

-In compliance with Section 106 of the NHPA, as amended and the Advisory Council Historic Properties' revised regulations (36 CFR 800), the BLM initiated government-togovernment consultation in April 2008 at the beginning of the Gateway West Project.
+In compliance with Section 106 of the NHPA, as amended and the Advisory Council Historic Properties' revised regulations (36 CFR 800), the BLM initiated government-to-government consultation in April 2008 at the beginning of the Gateway West Project.
 The BLM has maintained government to government consultation while preparing this EA.
 The consultation has been conducted to inform the Shoshone-Bannock and Shoshone-Paiute Tribes of the proposed undertaking and associated land use plan amendments in order to solicit their concerns and/or comments regarding the possible presence of Traditional Cultural Properties or places of cultural, traditional, or religious importance to the Tribes in the proposed Project area.

-The BLM held two Project ad hoc meetings in 2017 discussing the preparation of the EA and associated land use plan amendments as a result of reconsidering the January 19, 2017 BLM decision.
-The BLM invited the Tribes to provide responses to the agenda items discussed in the September ad hoc meeting in consideration of the EA by October 18, 2017.
-The BLM received no response.
+The BLM held three Project ad hoc meetings in 2017 discussing the preparation of the EA and associated land use plan amendments as a result of reconsidering the January 19, 2017, BLM decision.
+The BLM invited the Tribes to provide responses to the agenda items discussed in the September and December ad hoc meetings in consideration of the EA.